 Think about the last donation you made.
 You likely did it directly with the charity.

-You likely didn’t think to make the donation through your company’s benefits portal, or subsequently gather the documentation necessary to submit for the match.
+You likely didn’t think to donate through your company’s benefits portal, or subsequently gather the documentation necessary to submit for the match.

 It wouldn’t have taken much time or effort– and it would have doubled the donation to a cause you care about.